OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 Transfer the zipped file from your client machine to the web server, using a tool like WinSCP.
-For this scenario, say it's transferred to the "Downloads" directory of the "eaglesmith" account.
+For this scenario, say it's transferred to the "Downloads/upgrades" directory of the "eaglesmith" account.

 ### Update Web Server